 *provide all participants with the opportunities for job search, support to reduce barriers to gaining employment and employability skills.

-If you are interested in find out more contact us on 01582 519500, or email email@example.com, or come to one of our advice sessions on Mondays to Wednesdays 10am – 12.30pm and speak to an adviser.
+If you are interested in find out more contact us on 01582 519500, or email email@example.com, or come to one of our advice sessions on Monday to Friday 10.00am – 12.30pm and speak to an adviser.